-If you’re following the South Beach Diet you already know how to make the best food choices most of the time.
+If you’re following the South Beach Diet you already know how to make the healthiest food choices most of the time.
 But one of the biggest questions you need to ask yourself when it comes to your appetite is: Is it a craving, or am I really hungry?
-By the end of Phase 1, you will more than likely have stabilized your blood-sugar levels and, as a result, eliminated your cravings.
+By the end of Phase 1, you will more than likely have stabilized your blood-sugar levels and, as a result, minimized your cravings.
 But now and again cravings can resurface, so it’s important to be able to tell what’s driving your need for food.
 Here are some simple guidelines that can help you determine the difference between hunger and cravings:

 When It’s Hunger